 - Read and follow owner's manual before installing, operating, or performing maintenance on this loader.
-Observer safety recommendations in manual. - Loader must have a lift capacity 1000 lb.
-Greater than the weight of bale to be handled. - Do not lift or carry anyone on loader or in bucket or attachment. - For operator safety, always keep bale in front of tractor hood.
-NEVER position bale back over operator. - Add recommended wheel ballast or rear weight for stability.
-When handling loads on both ends of tractor, load rear first and unload last. - Set wheels wide for increased stability. - Never raise loader to extreme heights on steep inclines. - Do not stand or work under raised loader. - Stop engine, lower arms, relieve all hydraulic pres-sure, and lock brakes before leaving operator's seat. - When handling round bales with fork type equipment, be sure bolt-in stabilizer spike is installed.
-Without spike, uncontrolled bale movement could occur. - Failure to observe the above precautions could result in serious injury or death.
+Observe safety recommendations in manual. - Do not exceed weight limit of loader or tractor. - Do not lift or carry anyone on loader or in bucket or attachment. - For operator safety, always keep load in front of tractor hood.
+NEVER position load back over operator. - Add recommended wheel ballast or rear weight for stability.
+When handling loads on both ends of tractor, load rear first and unload last. - Set wheels wide for increased stability. - Never raise loader to extreme heights on steep inclines. - Do not stand or work under raised loader. - Stop engine, lower arms, relieve all hydraulic pressure, and lock brakes before leaving operator's seat. - When handling round bales with fork type equipment, be sure bolt-in stabilizer spike is installed.
+Without spike, uncontrolled bale movement could occur. - Failure to observe the above precautions can result in serious injury or death.